Jon Moon, PhD, FTOS

 Project Manager and Senior Biomedical Engineer

-Eric Ruud, MS, EIT
+Katherine Ruud, MS, EIT

-Eric Ruud received a Bachelor’s Degree in Mechanical Engineering at the University of St. Thomas (MN) in 2013, and a Master’s degree in Mechanical Engineering at the University of Minnesota in 2015.
+Katherine Ruud received a Bachelor’s Degree in Mechanical Engineering at the University of St. Thomas (MN) in 2013, and a Master’s degree in Mechanical Engineering at the University of Minnesota in 2015.